-Line 36 A-1 - If you computed entire net income using the IBF modification method on line 51, you must add any income the IBF received from foreign branches that is included on line 88 of Schedule G and that is not included in federal taxable income.
+A-1 If you computed entire net income using the IBF modification method on line 51, you must add any income the IBF received from foreign branches that is included on Schedule G, line 88, and that is not included in federal taxable income.

-Line 36 A-2 - Qualified emerging technology investments (QETI) - If you elected to defer the gain from the sale of QETI, then you must add to federal taxable income the amount previously deferred when the reinvestment in the New York qualified emerging technology company which qualified you for that deferral is sold.
+A-2 Qualified emerging technology investments (QETI) - If you elected to defer the gain from the sale of QETI, then you must add to federal taxable income the amount previously deferred when the reinvestment in the New York qualified emerging technology company that qualified you for that deferral is sold.
 See subtraction S-3 on page 10.